Links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy A52s carries forward the design innovations made with the Galaxy A52 series and makes little to no changes.
 That’s not really a bad thing since Samsung nailed the premium mid-range aesthetic, for the most part.
 Basics like tactile feedback and typing experience are all on point.
 However, the lack of meaningful improvements like smaller bezels and an adaptive refresh rate is rather unfortunate.

 How powerful is the Samsung A52s?

-The Samsung Galaxy A52s is part of a fresh crop of devices powered by Qualcomm’s Snapdragon 778G chipset.
+The Samsung Galaxy A52s is powered by the Snapdragon 778G chipset.
 Qualcomm’s upper mid-range chipset is, by and large, a variant of the Snapdragon 780G and features the same octa-core configuration with four Cortex A78 cores and four Cortex A55 cores, only this time it’s paired up with an Adreno 642L GPU.

 All in all, there’s ample power here for most users.
 I didn’t face any performance constraints at all during my week with the phone.
 For everyday tasks like social media, web browsing, and listening to music, the phone holds up rather well and I’d wager a guess that the frugal chipset played a role in ensuring long battery life as well (more on that in the next section).
 Gaming isn’t an issue either and I had no trouble maxing out Call of Duty: Mobile.